 When my laptop’s keyboard quit working last night, I’d tried every possible fix.
 Nothing worked.
 This morning we jumped into the minivan at 9:30 to head to Hilo to purchase an external keyboard.

 |View from the lanai off the living room.
 This is where I’ll sit each day when posting.
 What a view!|

-Speaking of Hilo, when the lava makes its way across Highway 130 in Pahoa, we’ll be required to use an new road with a 20 mph speed limit.
-Based on speculations, it will take three hours to drive to Hilo, an otherwise 35 minute drive in light traffic.
+Speaking of Hilo, when the lava makes its way across Highway 130 in Pahoa, we’ll be required to use a new road with a 20 mph speed limit.
+Based on speculations, it will take three hours to drive to Hilo, an otherwise 35-minute drive in light traffic.

 |View from the new house to the house next door where our family will stay.|

 We can only hope the lava doesn’t flow across the highway until after our kids leave.
 With the only local grocery store now evacuated, Hilo is our only option for additional groceries that we’ll surely need over the next few weeks.

 |View from behind the sofa in the living room.|